adamfowleruk/mljs/README.md

  - IN PROGRESS Core: include XML -> JSON transform in JavaScript (workaround for XML snippets / raw returned in search results even with format=json enabled)
  - IN PROGRESS Widgets: Pretty print utility for errors in JSON and XML (Probably requires XML -> JSON utility.
 Errors are always XML.)
  - Docs: Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)
- - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. cross site support)
+ - Widgets: Update search samples to include one set of mixed XML and JSON documents
+ - Widgets: Update search samples to include a custom renderer for one document type
  - Widgets: File upload (single and multiple)
- - Core: Search Options Builder
+ - IN PROGRESS Core: Search Options Builder
  - Core: Structured Search Builder

 Targets for 0.8 (Jun 2013)
+ - Widgets: XML/JSON document creation by example (via HTML form generator)
+ - Widgets: Support for using widgets in non ML 6 REST webapps, and embedding widgets remotely, via W3C CORS support (i.e. cross site support)
  - Widgets: Create search context object, and make search widgets responsible for registering themselves with it.
 Refactor search execution code in to here.
  - Widgets: Navigable charts / co-occurence - clicking sets facet value
  - Widgets: Abstract enough to plug in Version 5 REST Wrapper results, as required (Corona?)